sahilmtayade/receipt_fastapi/README.md

 # receipt_fastapi

+The purpose of this project is to experiment with and learn the fastapi framework.
+This includes pydantic validation, lifecycle, and pytest cases.
 This is a FastAPI application that processes receipts, calculates points based on defined rules, and returns the points for a given receipt ID.

 ## Requirements